ValeriVoev/Konstanz_SEDS/README.md

 # Konstanz talk on "Applications of Machine Learning for Personalization of Online Content Using Big Data"

-Slides and code for the talk
+Slides, data and code for the talk